AdaCore/spark2014/lrm/source/subprograms.rst

   needed to prevent a call to a procedure which updates a non-ghost via an up-level reference, as opposed to updating a parameter.]

-TBD: Is there a better way to express this rule?
-We want to say that an update of a non-ghost shall not have a control flow dependency on a ghost.
-Can we just say that?
+[This rule is intended to ensure an update of a non-ghost entity shall not have a control flow dependency on a ghost entity.]

 A ghost procedure shall not have a non-ghost output.